boomieindahouse/movies_recommend/README.md

 # Movie Recommendation App

-The **Movie Recommendation App** is a Flutter application that helps users discover popular movies and filter them by genre.
-It utilizes the TMDb API to fetch real-time movie data and display it in an intuitive interface.
-This app allows users to browse movies by genres and view detailed information for each movie.
+This **Movie Recommendation App** is a mini-project for the course **Development of Mobile Devices.** It is a Flutter application that helps users discover popular movies and filter them by genre.
+The app utilizes the TMDb API to fetch real-time movie data and display it in an intuitive interface, allowing users to browse movies by genre and view detailed information for each movie.

 ## Features